 Game viewing highlights include the famous trio of Chobe National Park (Botswana), Hwange National Park (Zimbabwe) and Kruger National Park (South Africa).
-Also take Big Five game drives and a bush walk in the prestigious Timbavati Private Game Reserve of Greater Kruger National Park.
+Also, take Big Five game drives and a bush walk in the prestigious Timbavati Private Game Reserve of Greater Kruger National Park.
 Going beyond game viewing we visit two World Heritage Sites In Zimbabwe - the natural spectacle of Victoria Falls and the unique Matopos National Park, an important wildlife haven, cultural hotspot and historic gem.
-In South Africa we encounter local Venda culture of the Limpopo Province and explore the breathtaking Blyde River Canyon on the scenic Panorama Route in Mpumalanga.
+In South Africa, we encounter local Venda culture of the Limpopo Province and explore the breathtaking Blyde River Canyon on the scenic Panorama Route in Mpumalanga.

 This Chobe & Vic Falls to Kruger Lodge Safari begins in Kasane, located in northeastern Botswana near the border with Zimbabwe, Namibia and Zambia.
 At 18h00 you meet up with your travel companions and guide for a pre-tour briefing to find out more about the trip ahead.

 The first lodge is set along the Chobe River which attracts one of the largest elephant populations in Africa, along with various other animals and birds.
-Tonight we sit back and enjoy sunset from the lodge, looking out for wildlife and birds along the river.
+Tonight we sit back and enjoy the sunset from the lodge, looking out for wildlife and birds along the river.

-On the morning of day two we set off on an early morning game drive in Chobe National Park.
+On the morning of day two, we set off on an early morning game drive in Chobe National Park.
 Botswana's premier game park, Chobe is renowned for its high concentration of elephants and buffalos.
 We explore this scenic wilderness area in search of predators and other creatures - from lions, crocodiles and hippos to baboons, kudus and giraffes.
-In the late afternoon we embark on a sunset boat cruise on the Chobe River, famous for its excellent water-based game viewing.
+In the late afternoon, we embark on a sunset boat cruise on the Chobe River, famous for its excellent water-based game viewing.
 Soak up the wild scenery and look out for wildlife and birds, such as African fish eagles.